 My daughter: "What?
 That's what MiMi said when she tried to close the lock on the door.
 It's hard."

-(Actual conversation with my daughter when she was a toddler.
+conversation with my daughter when she was a toddler.
 You're welcome.)
+"The Porcupine Incident"

 While driving one night, my daughter and I began talking about animals and other random things because toddlers are inquisitive and never let you just drive.